ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Lastly, CyFi detect 53% of **severe blooms** with 71% accuracy.
 These locations pose the highest risk of severe negative health impacts, and are critical to flag for decision makers to prioritize for public health action (e.g., issuing advisories).
 In the most severe cases, additional visual inspection of the satellite imagery used by CyFi may be sufficient to issue an advisory without additional sampling.
 CyFi enables this step with its [CyFi Explorer](#cyfi-explorer) functionality.

 Model accuracy can vary based on bloom severity as well as location and other attributes of the sampling point, so the performance metrics above will vary based on the distribution in the evaluation set.
 We conducted a small out of sample evaluation using California's sampling points from summer 2023 (231 total observations) and found that estimated cyanobacteria densities were highly correlated with the advisory level that was issued.
-While the relative ordering of points based on estimated severity was promising, absolute densities were consistently overestimated.
+While the relative ordering of points based on estimated severity was promising, absolute cyanobacteria densities were consistently overestimated.
 This reinforces that the main immediate use case of CyFi is to identify high and low priority areas and to inform rather than replace ground sampling activities.

 ### Benchmark comparison